CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/10-Exercises.md

 {: .challenge}

 > ## Exercise 11: What aspect of this dataset are FAIR?
 (10 minutes)
-> At bare minimum, any dataset can probably benefit from having the below information available:
-> * a name/title
-> * its purpose or experimental hypothesis
 >
 > Analyze the below dataset from HydroShare.
 > [Long-term, gridded standardized precipitation index for Hawai‘i](http://ikewai.org/data/?dd=3737090897300090390-242ac1110-0001-012)